Services or capabilities described in Amazon Web Services documentation might vary by Region. To see the differences applicable to the China Regions,

 You can view a user's details in the Amazon Web Services Management Console or Amazon CLI.
 The user's details

-includes profile and account information and group membership.
+include profile and account information and group membership.

-Before you begin either procedure, you need to complete the following:
+Before you begin, complete the following:

 - Amazon Web Services Management Console